How Council is helping koalas

 While we encourage these activities during breeding season, they are also important all year round.
 Redland City Council regularly evaluates our koala campaigns through community surveys, which helps further shape our koala conservation activities.

-Keep an eye out for the awareness campaign in newspapers, bus sides, bus shelters and online in late 2021.
+Keep an eye out for the awareness campaign in newspapers, bus sides, bus shelters and online between June and December each year.

 Redland City Council has created a number of koala safe neighbourhoods throughout Redland Coast.
 The Koala Safe Neighbourhood program collaborates with the local community to reduce the key threats to koala survival, which includes vehicle-strike, dog attack, habitat loss and disease.
 The program forms part of Council’s city-wide koala conservation activities.

 Ormiston was Redland Coast’s first koala safe neighbourhood and was established in 2018.
 Conservation activities in the neighbourhood have included plantings, community forums, smart sign trials and koala tracking and monitoring programs.